Ripple Price Analysis: Ripple's Co-Founder Jed McCaleb continues dumping his XRP holdings

 - The digital asset is currently trading at $0.244 and has lost a significant portion of its market dominance.

+This agreement, however, was revised in 2016 and granted McCaleb the ability to sell more XRP coins in the form of a percent of average daily volume.

+I fully complied with the previous agreement but now I have better terms for the amount of XRP I’m able to sell.

-According to a February report by Whale Alert, the average amount of XRP sold was around 1.74 million per day, an increase of 266% compared to 2019.
-Even at today’s prices, this figure represents about $400,000 sold every day.
-The total trading volume of XRP is undoubtedly a lot more; however, the constant selling pressure could be affecting the cross-border giant.
-Looking at a wallet linked to McCaleb, this number might be even higher as around 5.7 million XRP can be seen leaving the wallet every day since September 13.
+According to older reports, the average amount of XRP sold during 2019 was lower than 1 million per day, however, looking at 'tacostand', a wallet associated with Jed McCaleb we can see that around 5.7 million XRP coins were sent to exchanges in the past four days.
 Between the beginning of September and September 13, this number was 3.9 million.
-If McCaleb is sending these XRP coins to exchanges and selling them, it would mean he has been selling more than $1 million worth of XRP per day.
+If McCaleb is sending these XRP coins to exchanges and selling them, it would mean he has been selling more than $1 million worth of XRP per day in September alone.

 Here is a fun quote from the CEO of Ripple:@bgarlinghouse clarified “We would not be profitable or cash flow positive [without selling XRP], I think I’ve said that.
 We have now.”— Luke Martin (@VentureCoinist) March 1, 2020